kism/ansible-playbooks/readme.md

 skip_ansible_lint
 ```

+### Good style things to do

+* Comment every one of those code quality searches when used
+* Comment ever changed_when
+* No hardcoded domain names, dns names
+* Use creates/removes in ansible.builtin.cmd
+* Use argv in ansible.builtin.cmd

 ## todo

 * separate out sab
-* use creates/removes for ansible.builtin.command
-* Use argv for multiline commands?
 * separate out more configs
 * fix ent domain, do domains everywhere
 * configure vs install roles
 * role that includes roles for the first section meta_something
 * prettier config?
-* use that dumb way of breaking up urls
+* changed_when when using pipenv?

 do later